henri/spb/README.md

 ### :arrows_counterclockwise: Automate Installation and Updates

-Only configure auomated updates if you are confident and understand the risks outlined below.
-[Sticking with the manual updates](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation) is reccomended for most users.
+Only configure automated updates if you are confident and understand the risks outlined below.
+[Sticking with the manual updates](https://github.com/henri/spb/blob/main/README.md#floppy_disk-installation) is recommended for most users.
 If you are sure you want to setup automated SPB updates, the easiest approach  is to run the command below from within the bash shell :

 ```bash
 export SPB_CRON_SETUP="true"